Don Ultang: Career

-Johnny Bright Incident
+Johnny Bright incident

-In 1952 the Des Moines Register photographers Ultang and John Robinson won the 1952 Pulitzer Prize for Photography, the same year that Herman Wouk won for his novel The Caine Mutiny.
-The prize recognized a series of six pictures showing a violent on-field assault against an African American player during a college football game: October 20, 1951, in Stillwater, Oklahoma, between host Oklahoma A&M (now Oklahoma State University Cowboys) and visiting Drake University Bulldogs.
-A&M's white Wilbanks Smith placed a hard hit on Drake's black Johnny Bright, breaking his jaw, in an incident caught in a series of images taken by Ultang that earned national attention when they appeared on the front page of The Register.
-The pictures showed that Smith's hit on Bright happened when Bright was well out of the play.
+In 1952 the Des Moines Register photographers Ultang and John Robinson won the 1952 Pulitzer Prize for Photography.
+The prize recognized a series of pictures showing a violent on-field assault against an African American player during a college football game: October 20, 1951, in Stillwater, Oklahoma, between host Oklahoma A&M (now Oklahoma State University Cowboys) and visiting Drake University Bulldogs.
+A&M's white Wilbanks Smith repeatedly placed hard hits on Drake's black Johnny Bright, breaking his jaw, in an incident caught in a series of images that earned national attention when they appeared on the front page of The Register.
+The pictures showed that Smith's hits on Bright happened when Bright was well out of the play.
 The event came to be known as the "Johnny Bright incident".
-Despite Ultang and Robinson's irrefutable evidence of the hit, Oklahoma State did not formally apologize for the incident until 2005.
+Despite Ultang and Robinson's irrefutable evidence of the hits, Oklahoma State did not formally apologize for the incident until 2005.

-Ultang was one of 18 recipients of the 1952 National Headliner Awards ceremonies held in Atlantic City, New Jersey, winning in the "Sports action picture" category, together with John Robinson, for their photographs of the "Johnny Bright Slugging".
+Ultang was one of 18 recipients of the 1952 National Headliner Awards ceremonies held in Atlantic City, New Jersey, winning in the "Sports action picture" category, together with Robinson, for their photographs of the "Johnny Bright Slugging".
 Years later, Ultang said he and Robinson were very lucky to capture the incident when they did.
 They had heard rumors that Bright was going to be targeted, and had set up a camera on Bright before the game.
 However, they knew they had to leave after the first quarter so they could develop the film for the next day's edition.
 "If all this had happened in the second quarter," Ultang said, "we wouldn’t have even been there."